 Combine 2 tablespoons of a broadleaf herbicide containing 2, 4-D or MCPP with 1 gallon of water in a pump sprayer.
 Refer to the herbicide label for exact mixing instructions as these may vary among brands.
 Mix the herbicide thoroughly with the water and pump the sprayer to build pressure.

 Spray the mixture over the affected lawn, coating the buttercup weeds thoroughly so the mixture wets the foliage.
 Apply 1 gallon of the solution every 250 square feet.
 If your lawn is St. Augustine grass (Stenotaphrum secundatum), which grows in USDA zones 8 through 10, or centipedegrass (Eremochloa ophiuroides), hardy in USDA zones 7 through 10, apply 1 gallon every 500 square feet.

 Reapply the herbicide two to four weeks later to destroy any new buttercup plants that come up or mature plants that recover from the first application.

-Keep all herbicides out of the reach of children and pets, and keep children and pets off the lawn following application until after the pesticide has settled and completely dried.
+Keep all herbicides out of the reach of children and pets.
+Keep children and pets off the lawn following application until after the pesticide has settled and completely dried.

 Jenny Harrington has been a freelance writer since 2006.
 Her published articles have appeared in various print and online publications.
 Previously, she owned her own business, selling handmade items online, wholesale and at crafts fairs.
 Harrington's specialties include small business information, crafting, decorating and gardening.